flipp-oss/deimos/docs/UPGRADING.md

 - Remove deprecated stub_producers_and_consumers!, stub_producer, stub_consumer, stub_batch_consumer

 TODO:
+- producer middleware
 - producer spec
+- Add producers / schemas to Karafka routes
+- See if we can stop storing schema/namespace on consumers
 - Logging and metrics via notifications

-- Add producers / schemas to Karafka routes
+For producers:
+* disabling producers
+* DB backend
+* partition_key via method

+For middleware:
+* topic prefix
+* encoding, adding fields etc.

 ## Upgrading from < 1.5.0 to >= 1.5.0